 Oil shale is a black or brown fine-grained sedimentary rock containing kerogen.
 Oil shale consists of organic matter that has not fully degraded (up to 70%) and various minerals.
 Organic matter usually consists of kerogen, which is formed from the degradation of algae or bacteria.

-he quantity of oil shale ash generated in a year is 15 times bigger than the quantity of municipal waste.
+The quantity of oil shale ash generated currently in Estonia per year is 15 times bigger than the quantity of municipal waste.

 The use of oil shale generates large quantities of waste products – ash and semi-coke.
 For example, approximately 5 to 7 million tonnes of ash and a million tonnes of semi-coke is generated in Estonia every year at the current pace and only a very small amount of it is recovered.
 (Riho Mõtlep: Composition and diagenesis of oil shale industrial solid wastes (dissertation)).